trufflesuite/trufflesuite.com/src/blog/three-new-features-on-ganache-to-improve-your-developer-experience/index.md

 The simple answer to this very important question is: although [there are changes to how Ethereum clients will work post-merge](https://consensys.net/blog/ethereum-2-0/the-four-pillars-of-the-merge-to-proof-of-stake-how-ethereum-will-evolve), Ganache users do not need to do anything since these changes to Ethereum will not affect the user and dapp development experience.

 In this blog, we’ll touch on 3 new features that have been added to Ganache since the Ganache 7 release in January.
+To be able to use some of these features, you will need to run the latest version of Ganache.
+You can download it from [here](https://trufflesuite.com/ganache).

 ## Zero config mainnet forking now available in the browser